iter8-tools/iter8/mkdocs/docs/reference/tasks/metrics.md

 If this task is embedded in start actions, it will run once at the beginning of the experiment.

 If this task is embedded in loop actions, it will run in each loop of the experiment.
 The results from each run will be aggregated.

+### Load generation without metrics collection
+You can use this task to send HTTP GET and POST requests to app/ML model versions without collecting metrics by setting the [`loadOnly` input](#inputs) to `true`.